shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-integrating-for-mediation.md

 Assuming you've set up your integration as described above, the ad call flow looks like this:

-1. The tag on the page calls the Xandr ad server.
+1. The tag on the page calls the Microsoft Advertising ad server.

 1. The ad server runs an auction for the impression.
 Mediated bids are ranked in the auction according to bid price, alongside RTB bids.